Table of Contents

 Mortgage debt forgiveness.
 You can exclude from gross income any discharges of qualified principal residence indebtedness made after 2006 and before 2014.
 You must reduce the basis of your principal residence (but not below zero) by the amount you exclude.
 See Discharges of qualified principal residence indebtedness , later, and Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment), for more information.

 Repayment of first-time homebuyer credit.
-The first-time homebuyer credit is not available for homes purchased in 2012 or later years.
-However, you generally must repay any credit you claimed for a home you bought if you disposed of the home or it ceased to be your main home in 2012.
-If you bought the home in 2008 and you owned and used it as your main home for all of 2012, you generally must continue repaying the credit with your 2012 tax return, but you do not have to attach Form 5405.
+Generally, you must repay any credit you claimed for a home you bought if you disposed of the home or it ceased to be your main home in 2013.
+If you bought the home in 2008 and you owned and used it as your main home for all of 2013, you generally must continue repaying the credit with your 2013 tax return, but you do not have to attach Form 5405, Repayment of the First-Time Homebuyer Credit.
 See Form 5405 and its instructions for details and for exceptions to the repayment rule.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.